Supervision and Control

 Policy Language

-The main distribution channel for large commercial accounts is still direct contact between branch staff and clients.
-Agents and appointed representatives, including car dealers and travel agents, produce much of the personal lines account.
+The primary distribution channel for large commercial insurance accounts is direct engagement between insurer branch staff and corporate clients.
+Agents and appointed representatives, including car dealerships and travel agencies, generate much of the personal lines business.
+Bancassurance is a leading channel, particularly for short-term, single-premium life products like universal life and endowment policies, often marketed as alternatives to deposit accounts.